robinboncoeur/Projects/docs/blogs/Blog25.md

 Illustrations.
 Like, for picture-books.
 Or comic-books.
 Or, whatever you need illustrations for.
 This technique, amongst others (and there's heaps out there!) makes developing illustrations quite straightforward, reasonably accurate (just re-queue if the output isn't right) and in a style that the illustrator can decide.

 At this stage I have a method for portraying one individual (one consistent character) in an image.
 Next is building a scene with two persons, each retaining their identity, *also known as 'character consistency'*.
 Just downloaded someone's Qwen-based workflow to achieve that end.

 ---

+Another issue has made itself apparent, and there doesn't appear to be an easy fix.
+Someone suggested 'PhotoPea', which is a Photoshop plugin, but I suspect you would need Photoshop to use it.
+Going to try Kontext (flavour of Flux.1-Dev) to see if that works.
+So far, it looks unlikely: it actually made it *larger*.
+Try again.

+---